-- 1. Enhance the quality of life in cities, villages, and towns in the ComEd region and among Metropolitan Mayors Caucus member communities; - 2.
-Enable local governments to provide for the health and safety of their residents and visitors; - 3.
-Address unmet public safety needs; - 4.
-Advance local sustainability; - 5.
-Leverage additional resources to efficiently deliver public safety programs and services; - 6.
-Enable the use of technology to improve public safety and emergency response; - 7.
-Provide for the safety of the greatest number of people and vulnerable populations; - 8.
-Foster collaboration and cooperation in the community to create a culture of safety and wellness as referenced in the Metropolitan Mayors Caucus' Greenest Region Compact 2; - 9.
-Demonstrate innovation, professionalism and cost-effective strategies; - 10.
-Support leadership in public safety and activities that lead to recognition and accreditation; - 11.
-Build community resiliency and enhance preparedness; - 12.
-Improve public health outcomes; - 13.
-Provide access to electric vehicles, electric vehicle charging station(s), and electric vehicle infrastructure; - 14.
-Improve public safety relative to the use and distribution of electricity.
+- Enhance the quality of life in cities, villages, and towns in the ComEd service area and among Metropolitan Mayors Caucus member communities; - Enable local governments to provide for the health and safety of their residents and visitors. - Address unmet public safety needs. - Advance local sustainability. - Demonstrate innovation, professionalism, and cost-effective strategies. - Build community resiliency and enhance preparedness. - Improve public health outcomes. - Provide access to electric vehicle charging station(s), electric vehicle infrastructure, and electric vehicles. - Improve public safety relative to the use and distribution of electricity.